MackinationsAi/gligen-gui_dark/README.md

 If there are any LORAs you wish to use, press the **+** button in the LORA section.
 Then, select the name of the LORA and adjust its strength, You can add mulitple LORAs.

 Finally, press the Queue Prompt to submit the prompt to ComfyUI.
 Once the image is generated, it will appear on the canvas.

+## Cred

+This is my DARK fork version of mut-ex's great work.
+The original repo is [here](https://github.com/mut-ex/gligen-gui).